Automated Capability Evaluation of Foundation Models

 \subsection{Latent Modeling of Capabilities}

-We assume that capabilities in a domain are specified in a discrete space $\mathcal{T}$.
-For example, $\mathcal{T}$ could be the text space, where each capability is described by a short natural language statement, such as "linear equations" or "integration by parts."
-Since function approximation is challenging to perform directly in $\mathcal{T}$, we instead map each capability description to a continuous latent space $\mathcal{Z} \subset \mathbb{R}^d$ using a pretrained text encoder $E: \mathcal{T} \rightarrow \mathcal{Z}$.
-The subject model’s performance on a capability $z \in \mathcal{Z}$ is modeled by a surrogate function $f: \mathcal{Z} \rightarrow \mathbb{R}^+$, where $f(z)$ denotes the capability score, i.e., how well the model performs on capability $z$.
-We refer to $f$ as the \emph{capability function} and assume it to be smooth.
-This assumption aligns well with real-world LLM behavior, where related capabilities often exhibit correlated performance \citep{wang2024fac,siska2024examining,ilic2024evidence}.
+\textbf{Embedding.} We assume that capabilities in a domain are specified in a discrete space $\mathcal{T}$.
+For example, $\mathcal{T}$ could be the text space, where each capability is described by a short natural language statement.
+Direct function approximation in this space is challenging.
+We, therefore embed capabilities into a continuous latent space $\mathcal{Z} \subset \mathbb{R}^d$ using a pretrained encoder $E: \mathcal{T} \rightarrow \mathcal{Z}$.
+Each capability $t_i \in \mathcal{T}$ is mapped to $z_i = E(t_i)$, yielding dense semantic representations that support generalization across related capabilities.
+We assume the underlying capability function, $f$, is smooth in this space.
+This assumption is supported by empirical observations that LLMs exhibit correlated performance across related skills \citep{wang2024fac,siska2024examining,ilic2024evidence}.

-A key requirement of our approach is that the encoder $E$ preserves semantic relationships between capabilities, i.e., similar capabilities in $\mathcal{T}$ should be mapped to nearby points in $\mathcal{Z}$.
-This is crucial for generalization and uncertainty modeling of the capability function $f$.
-In Section~\ref{sec:semantic_relationship}, we empirically demonstrate that modern pretrained text encoders satisfy this requirement.
-Given an initial set of capability-score pairs $\{(t_i, s_i)\}_{i=1}^N$, where $t_i \in \mathcal{T}$ and $s_i \geq 0$ is the subject model’s score on the $i$-th capability, this setup allows us to learn $f$ from the set $\{(z_i, s_i)\}_{i=1}^N$, where $z_i = E(t_i)$.
+A key requirement of our approach is that semantically similar capabilities in $\mathcal{T}$ are mapped to nearby points in $\mathcal{Z}$.
+This property is essential for reliable generalization and uncertainty modeling.
+In Section~\ref{sec:semantic_relationship}, we empirically demonstrate that modern encoders satisfy this condition.
+Given an initial set of capability-score pairs $\{(t_i, s_i)\}_{i=1}^N$, with scores $s_i$ obtained from the subject model, the learning task reduces to approximating the capability function $f$ from the set of embedded pairs $\{(z_i, s_i)\}_{i=1}^N$.